Pūrākau

 The Evidence Our Research Provides

 Our research with gang whānau shows what happens when the state refuses this accountability.
 Wāhine told us about Police sitting outside their homes.
 Social workers arriving without notice.
 The most senior people in OT being directed by Police to target them.
 Every minor injury becoming a file note, an investigation, and reason to uplift tamariki and mokopuna.
-The surveillance drained their energy and capacity to do the healing mahi they were already engaged with across their gang whānau.
+The surveillance drained their energy and capacity to do the healing mahi they were already engaged with.

 These wāhine were building strong, culturally grounded families.
 They were working, paying taxes, raising tamariki, and breaking cycles of trauma.
-But the state treated their own childhood abuse (abuse the state inflicted when it removed them from their whānau) as evidence their children were unsafe.
+But the state treated their own childhood abuse, abuse the state inflicted when it removed them from their whānau, as evidence their children were unsafe.

 Many lost children to state care based on assumptions and scaled assessments of the likelihood of causing harm.
 Many of those children were harmed in care.
 The very outcome the removal was supposed to prevent was caused by the removal itself.

 In our Hauraki Māori Weathering Cyclone Gabrielle research, we documented how whānau-led responses saved lives while state agencies arrived late.
-In He Whare, He Taonga, we showed that housing discrimination and institutional failures (not Māori parenting) drove instability.
+In He Whare, He Taonga, we showed that housing discrimination and institutional failures, not Māori parenting, drove instability.
 In the Takatāpui, Rainbow and MVPFAFF+ Survivor Report, participants told us that whānau support and community-controlled services were the strongest protective factors, while state intervention consistently caused them harm.

 The pattern across all our research shows the deepest harms come from state institutions, not from whānau.